Chapter 4 – The Faculty

 4.60.13 The use of department funds, with the exception of the personal services account, and of library allotments shall be open to discussion in department meetings.

-4.60.14 The chairperson shall be responsible for informing department members of the opportunities for teaching in the Summer Session, Alan Shawn Feinstein College of Continuing Education or special courses elsewhere.
-However, no new faculty member shall be engaged with definite or implied guarantees of such teaching, nor shall current faculty members be promised such teaching on a continuing basis.
+4.60.14 The chairperson shall be responsible for informing department members of the opportunities for teaching in the Summer Session, Alan Shawn Feinstein College of Education and Professional Studies or special courses elsewhere.
+The chairperson shall consult with the Associate Vice President for Enrollment Management and Student Success to determine what courses will meet student demand and accelerate degree completion in Summer and Winter J-Term sessions.
+However, no new faculty member shall be engaged with definite or implied guarantees of such teaching, nor shall current faculty members be promised such teaching on a continuing basis. #18-19-34

-4.60.15 The recommendation to the Dean of the Alan Shawn Feinstein College of Continuing Education for teachers of Summer Session courses within the department shall be discussed in a department meeting attended by members with the rank of instructor or above.
+4.60.15 The recommendation to the Associate Vice President for Enrollment Management and Student Success for teachers of Summer Session courses within the department or program shall be discussed by the voting faculty members of the department or program in question in a department or program meeting.
 It is often desirable to assign summer courses to persons who teach those courses during the regular school year.
 It should be the aim of department chairpersons to distribute these appointments as fairly as possible among department members who are interested in and qualified for the positions available.
-However, it is a policy of the University that a number of visiting faculty members shall be engaged for the Summer Session and department chairpersons shall staff their summer programs with this policy in mind.
+However, it is a policy of the University that a number of visiting faculty members shall be engaged for the Summer Session and department chairpersons shall staff their summer programs with this policy in mind. #18-19-34; Informational Report 2022-2023-6

 4.60.20 Joint Appointments.
 A faculty member may be appointed to a professorial position in more than one department (usually not more than two departments) upon the recommendation of the departments and dean (deans, if more than one college is involved) subject to the approval of the Provost.
 Such appointments may be either unlimited or limited.